Although airline ticket costs are slowly starting to drop again, the cost can still make a dent in your travel budget.

-How many points does it take to get a free flight on Southwest?
+How many points for a free flight on Southwest

 The number of points it will take to get to your destination depends on where you are traveling to and from.
 Points can also rise and fall based on the price of airfare.

 That said, there is an easy way to estimate how much it will take for your flight, so that you can start saving your points!

 To estimate how many points you will need to save for a flight, set up a Flight Tracker on Southwest’s website.

 Sign in to your Southwest account, access My Account, then select Manage under My Rapid Rewards.

 Finally, click Create a Flight Tracker, where you can enter your departure and destination airports to get an estimate.